Swarit3/fm/LOG.md

 Log:

+Fixed of popup menu items not showing up.

 Fixed flickering: move the fucking renderer to only execute when key input detected.
 Changed color scheme.
 Previous one looked like high contrast vomit.
 Added a forced refresh system.